LiquidFun/FSR-Coding-Cup-2023/KeyboardRobot/README.md

 ## Statement

 Everyone knows that the most important thing for a programmer is their typing speed!
 And you have been on a journey to improve your typing speed for a while, employing the fastest typing method known to man: 2 finger-typing.
 You have tested various keyboard layouts, such as Qwerty, Colemak, Dvorak and so on.
-But none of these are good enough for, you so you have decided to design your own.
+But none of these are good enough for you, so you have decided to design your own.
 To streamline this process you have also created a robot which is used to test such a keyboard layout.
 Of course such a robot only has 2 mechanical fingers, which matches your superior typing preference.

 Given a 6x6 keyboard layout you have designed and a sequence of characters, calculate the minimum possible distance travelled by 2 mechanical fingers in order to type that character sequence.
 Assume that fingers may not travel diagonally, only in a straight line horizontally or vertically.
 The distance between two adjacent keyboard buttons is 1, therefore the maximum distance on the keyboard between the top-left and bottom-right buttons is $5+5 = 10$.